- Contact Us

 The most common AANP Fellows Program questions are answered below.

-It is a professional responsibility and a quality indicator to maintain national certification as a nurse practitioner.
+It is a professional responsibility and a quality indicator to maintain national certification as a nurse practitioner (NP).
 Special circumstances can be discussed with sponsors.

-Only AANP Fellows may nominate a NP.
+Only AANP Fellows may nominate an NP.
 The application requires the commitment of two Fellows.
-One is designated the primary sponsor and the other is the secondary fellows sponsor.
+One is designated the primary sponsor and the other is the secondary sponsor.
 The primary sponsor takes the lead from start to finish ensuring all materials are reviewed with the candidate before submission.

-Each Fellow may only nominate one NP as Primary and one as Secondary annually.
+Each Fellow may only nominate one NP as primary sponsor and one as secondary sponsor annually.

 Sponsors need to have firsthand knowledge of the accomplishments of applicants.
 One way to find a sponsor is to begin with an AANP mentorship program.
-Many fellows work with prospective nurse practitioners early in their career and guide them in the leadership learning process.
+Many Fellows work with prospective NPs early in their career and guide them in the leadership learning process.

 You must have at least two years of continuous AANP membership as of August 1 of the application year and sustained during selection process.

 Applying to become a Fellow is a three-step process: